 A brand with high standards in environmental protection

-As I have already had good experience with a Vaude family tent* for many years, this company was of course privileged in the selection.
+As I have already had good experience with a Vaude family tent for many years, this company was of course privileged in the selection of the light tent.
 In addition to that, Vaude has in the last few years put a lot of emphasis on environmentally friendly production and durable, ecologically safe products – which unfortunately is not as self-evident in the outdoor industry as I would like.

 Sufficient protection space

-The apse in front of the entrance is formed with the ridge stump and by the bracing.
+The apse in front of the tent entrance is formed with the ridge stump and by the bracing.
 Inside, two backpacks find plenty of room for the night, if it’s not a matter of fully packed 70-litre volumes.
-The height of the storage space is 95 cm at the ridge cross, the base area is 1.30 x 0.85m.
+The height of the storage space is 95 cm at the ridge cross of the light tent, the base area is 1.30 x 0.85m.
 Since we are all not that big, with an interior length of 2.20m there is still some storage space left (width max.1.30).
 With a max. height of 1,05m at the ridge cross I can sit upright or even squat in the entrance area.